gem5/website/_pages/documentation/learning_gem5/part1/simple_config.md

 > behind the scenes to set up the connection, the details of which are
 > unimportant for most users.
 >
-> We will discuss ports and MemObject in more detail in
+> We will discuss ports and MemObject in more detail in the [MemObject chapter](http://www.gem5.org/documentation/learning_gem5/part2/memoryobject/).
-> memoryobject-chapter.

 Next, we need to connect up a few other ports to make sure that our system will function correctly.
 We need to create an I/O controller on